spacetelescope/notebooks/README.md

 This repository holds the notebooks themselves, but in a harder-to-read unexecuted form.
 If you want to view the notebooks online, you should view [the rendered version](https://spacetelescope.github.io/notebooks).

+### Building Locally

+Alternatively, if you would like to execute the notebooks and view them locally, you can clone this repo and do ``python convert.py``.
+This requires the [nbpages](https://github.com/eteq/nbpages) python package, which you can most easily install by doing ``pip install -e git+https://github.com/eteq/nbpages.git#egg=nbpages``.

 ## Contributing